 Goal: Partner with Elevate Quantum (EQ) to stand up a world class QIST startup accelerator

-Hosted at the NM Quantum Maker Space, partner with EQ and ecosystem development partners to support quantum industry and launch new ventures
+Hosted at the NM Quantum Maker Space, partner with EQ and ecosystem development partners to support quantum industry and launch new ventures.

-Gain access to a large network of VCs and Angel Investors through EQ partnerships
+Gain access to a large network of VCs and Angel Investors through EQ partnerships.

 Leverage the expertise of the community to develop a quantum business resource hub, a digital platform offering toolkits and guides on navigating the QIST industry, intellectual property law, regulatory compliance, and market entry strategies.